 Clearly, the two cameras are very similar on paper, although there are some areas where each has an advantage.
 The Sony A7R III has two SD cards to the Nikon’s one XQD.
 It also has better battery life (530 shots via the viewfinder versus 330 for the Nikon, according to specifications) as well as two SD card slots rather than one XQD slot.
 Couple that with a slightly higher top frame rate of 10 FPS versus 9 FPS, and the Sony A7R III is an impressive machine.

 Nikon, however, also has some major features backing up the Z7.
-It has a lower base ISO of 64, which translates to potentially greater dynamic range in those images.
+It has a lower base ISO of 64, which translates to a potentially greater dynamic range in those images.
 It also manages more autofocus points (493 hybrid versus 399 phase detection on the Sony), which many photographers did not expect.
 And certain smaller features also lean in Nikon’s favor, such as the size and resolution of their rear LCD, as well as the introduction of Time exposure mode and a higher-magnification viewfinder.

 From a video perspective, the Sony is pretty incredible, with 4K capture and 120 FPS at 1080p resolution.
 It also allows uncompressed video output via the HDMI port at 4:2:2 subsampling.
 However, the Nikon manages to one-up the Sony by offering all this and 10-bit output via HDMI.
 Well done to both cameras!